 - Spare Syringes.
 If you need to make an unexpected trip to the hospital, it is worthwhile having spare syringes on hand.
 The cleanliness of hospital syringes from poor countries is often questionable.

 If flying internationally, make sure you pack your first aid kit in the checked luggage of your flight.
-Many of the items will not be permitted in your carry-on bag.
+Many of the items will not be permitted in your carry-on bag, like scissors or tweezers.

 Did we miss anything?
 Tell us what’s in your first aid kit in the comments!